CanisCyril/the-insurance-emporium-task/README.md

 4. Run the command: npm install
 5. Run the command: composer install

+Note - Composer may take some time while "generating optimized autoload files".
+If it hangs for over 10 minutes, try run composer dump-autoload and then composer install again.

 ## Commands

 Command to export salary CSV: php artisan salary:export